Climate Change in Vietnam

 The College of Forestry & Conservation, the Mansfield Center, the Climate Change Studies Program, and the Environmental Studies Department have created a unique study abroad opportunity for students to expand their knowledge and experience of climate change in natural ecosystems in the Mekong Delta region of Vietnam.
 The field-based, experiential classes focus on climate change issues as well as the culture, ecology, economy, and history of Vietnam.
-The program will be led by Environmental Studies Professor Dr. Daniel Spencer and is suitable for students of all backgrounds and majors.
+The program will be led by Society and Conservation Professor Dr. Jill Belsky and Forestry Professor Emeritus Dr. Steve Siebert and is suitable for students of all backgrounds and majors.

 Want to hear what other students have to say about the program?
 Visit the student blog Deep in the Delta: Stories From Vietnam or read about UM Vietnam Study Abroad Student Monica Lomahukluh in the 2011 President’s Report on Education for the Global Century.